olivierlacan/olivierlacan.com/tools/web-development/google-chrome.md

 ---

 # Google Chrome

-The best browser in the world, using the engine of the second best browser in the world.
-Firefox on Mac still doesn't compare.
+The browser we deserve, even if it depletes our laptop batteries faster than a compiler.
 And if you haven't played with Web Inspector in recent years.
-Hit that `Command` + `Option` + `i` right now, fool.
+Hit that `Command` + `Option` + `i` right now.

+I still use Safari (for speed and efficiency), Firefox, and Tor in appropriate scenarios but I still default to Chrome for development.